molmdl/simplifyEval/README.md

 It wasn't a github repository so the directory structure is strange, it was just a folder that I throw random stuff into.
 I don't have the time to change the directory structure, but I may fix it upon request.

-Codes are far from optimal and weren't tested throughly.
+Code is far from optimal and weren't tested throughly.
 I decide to provide it here on github in case someone found it useful, but it won't be frequently updated.

 The lazy version "box-local" was tested on Windows, Linux and Mac.
 The std version is more useful but only tested on linux (partially on Windows 10)